MatiasFrank/scalgoproto/doc/schema.md

         }
     }

 In the example above we define a struct called MyStruct with an U8 named a, and a F32 named b.
-We define another struct called MyOtherStruct with a MyStruct named x, a MyEnum called named y, and another brief struct named z.
-This brief struct has a I32 member named p.
+We define another struct called MyOtherStruct with a MyStruct named x, a MyEnum named y, and another brief struct named z.
+This brief struct has an I32 member named p.

 Structs can either be named or brief.
 The name of struct must be camel case and the first letter must be uppercase.

-Structs may have any number of members the name of member must be in camel case and the first letter must be in lowercase.
+Structs may have any number of members.
+The name of a member must be in camel case and the first letter must be in lowercase.
 The type of the members must be either a base type, a named struct, a named enum, a brief struct or a brief enum.

-It is **not possible** to extend or modify a struct in a backwards compatible way, so in general tabels should be prefered instead of structs.
-The main advantage of structs over tabels are that tables are embedded as pointers (offsets) in tables or lists while structs are directly embedded.
-In that way an array of points will be much smaller and more efficint if the points are structs as opposed to tabels.
+It is **not possible** to extend or modify a struct in a backwards compatible way, so in general tables should be prefered instead of structs.
+The main advantage of structs over tables are that tables are embedded as pointers (offsets) in tables or lists while structs are directly embedded.
+In that way an array of points will be much smaller and more efficient if the points are structs as opposed to tables.

 ### Table